North Sunderland Railway: Since 1923

-Management of the line was taken over by the LNER in 1939.
+The LNER took ownership of the North Sunderland Railway Company in January 1939; it remained separate and was not integrated into the LNER.
 Trains took 20 minutes on the branch, with six trains a day before closure.
 It was initially operated by Manning Wardle 0-6-0 Bamburgh, which was scrapped about 1948.
-'Bamburgh' was replaced by an 0-4-0 diesel electric locomotive, 'Lady Armstrong', delivered in 1934.
-They were replaced until closure by NER Class H (LNER Class Y7) and passenger trains had two Great Eastern Railway 6-wheel coaches.
+Bamburgh was replaced by an 0-4-0 diesel-electric locomotive, Lady Armstrong, delivered in 1934.
+They were replaced until closure by NER Class H (LNER Class Y7) and passenger trains had two Great Eastern Railway six-wheel coaches.

 Closure

 Traffic on the impecunious line declined steeply in the 1930s, and following the establishment of British Railways on nationalisation of the railways, the decision was taken to close the line: it closed on 27 October 1951.
+Liquidators were appointed for the North Sunderland Railway Company on 6 August 1952.

 Station list

 The line opened on 14 December 1898 and closed on 29 October 1951.